 It is important to say that these companies don’t specialize in every oral health product out there, but rather mainly in electric toothbrushes.

-In the same way that the Waterpik brand is the leader when it comes to flossing innovations that do a great job when it comes to plaque and bacteria removal, Philips and Braun are the leaders when it comes to toothbrushes.
+In the same way that the Waterpik brand is the leader when it comes to water flossing innovations.
+Philips and Oral Braun are the leaders when it comes to electric toothbrushes.

 While there are many similarities when it comes to the way these companies do business and the features that their products are highlighted by, there are also differences that may help you make your decision.
 It is important to note that for the most part, it all comes down to your budget and personal needs.

 Along with that, we will be analyzing how their electric toothbrushes are made and what the pros and cons of both brands are.
-So without further ado, let’s go ahead and crack this case!
+So without further ado, let’s go ahead and compare the Philips Sonicare vs Oral B.